Home Animals Desert Map Photography What's New?

 Desert Bighorn Ram

-Here's how you tell how old a Ram is.
+How old is this ram?
 There is a gray line on his horn about 1/3 of the way up from the tip of the horn, see it in the photo to the left?
 That's the 4 year old line.
 Then go up toward the skull untill you get to well defined ridges and count them.
-This ram was 9 years old or real close to that.
+This ram was 9 years old or very close to that.

 Desert Bighorn Ram & Ewe

-And here's a younger Ram with a real young Ewe.
+And here's a younger Ram with a really young Ewe.
 Now the females (Ewes) also have horns but they never get big like the Rams horns..

 (Antilocapra americana)